Roiyaru/Pure--Hosts/README.md

 This is a practice project for me.
 There may be many problems.
 You are welcome to correct me.

+Currently only the hosts file is provided, and software such as AdGurad will be supported in the future.

 If you want to add a blocked list, please submit to Issues.